Cortex0101/SpaceinvadersV1/README.md

 # SpaceinvadersV1
-My first game
-"Clone or download" -> "Download ZIP" -> Open "SpaceinvadersV1-Master" -> Open "SpacerinvadersV1" -> Run the jar file!
+This is my first game, to download and run it click "Clone or download" -> "Download ZIP" -> Open "SpaceinvadersV1-Master" -> Open "SpacerinvadersV1" -> Run the jar file!